yassouali/fast.ai_notes/parctical_DL/lecture2.md

 A second benefit is that the optimal LR appropriate for the error surface of the model will in all probability lie between the lower and higher bounds as discussed above.
 Hence we do get to use the best LR when amortized over time.

 #### Epoch, iterations, cycles and stepsize
-An epoch is one run of your training algorithm across the entire training set.
+An epoch is one run of the training algorithm across the entire training set.
 If we set a batch size of 100, we get 500 batches in 1 epoch or 500 iterations.
 The iteration count is accumulated over epochs, so that in epoch 2, we get iterations 501 to 1000 for the same batch of 500, and so one.

 With that in mind, a cycle is defined as that many iterations where we want our learning rate to go from a base learning rate to a max learning rate, and back.
 And a stepsize is half of a cycle.
 Note that a cycle, in this case, need not fall on the boundary of an epoch, though in practice it does.